[ Printer Friendly Version ] [ Report Abuse ]

 “I am a sex machine ready to reload, like an atom bomb about to oh, oh, oh, oh, oh, explode!” – Queen, 1978

-The dormitory door flew open and then promptly slammed shut after an angry black mess tore down the stairs; the remaining three Marauders stood in silence and the earlier tension slowly flooded out of the room.
+The dormitory door flew open and slammed shut after an angry black mess tore down the stairs; the remaining three Marauders stood in silence and the earlier tension slowly flooded out of the room.

 “Well,” Peter Pettigrew remarked with a sigh, “that certainly went well.”

 “Whatever,” James growled as he straightened the black bow tie of his tuxedo.
 “If he wants to sulk, then we should let him.”